 The Differences in This Type of Match Three Game

-- Create stronger powerups by making bigger matches in a cross pattern.
+- You create stronger powerups by making bigger matches in a cross pattern.

 - Use powerups by moving them and not matching them.